Princebaghel/SQL_LAYOFF_PROJECT/README.md

     - Layoffs by Industry: Which industries had the most layoffs?
     - Layoffs by Location: What locations saw the highest layoffs?
-    - Layoffs by Year: How layoffs trended over time.
+    - Layoffs by Year: How have layoffs trended over time?
-    - Companies with the most layoffs: Identifying companies with  the highest layoffs.
+    - Companies with the most layoffs: Identifying companies with  the highest layoffs?
-    - Rolling Total of Layoffs Per Month
+    - Rolling Total of Layoffs Per Month?